johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 # User Agent Requirements {#ua-requirements}

-This section specifies the `Cookie` and `Set-Cookie` header fields in sufficient detail that a user agent can interoperate with existing servers (even those that do not conform to the well-behaved profile described in {{server-requirements}}).
+This section specifies the processing models associated with the `Cookie` and `Set-Cookie` header fields in sufficient detail that a user agent can interoperate with existing servers (even those that do not conform to the well-behaved profile described in {{server-requirements}}).

 A user agent could enforce more restrictions than those specified herein (e.g.,